Welcome to MASP

 School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
 They provide assessment, support, and intervention services to students, while partnering with families, teachers, and other professionals to create safe, healthy, and supportive learning environments.
 They also work with school administrators to improve school-wide policies, and collaborate with community providers to coordinate services for students.
 Click here to learn more about school psychology.

-School Psychologist of the Year Award
+2021 Michigan School Psychologist of the Year: Joe Sbar

 COVID-19 Return to School Information & Resources